LuqiPan/LuqiPan.github.io/about.md

 ***

-I’m a Master candidate in CS @ Brown.
+I’m a Master student in CS @ Brown.
 And there’s tons of fun studying here.

 Several days ago, Professor Franco gave us a farewell lecture revisiting half a century of Computer Science.
 It’s really thrilled to be in part of it, and I’m still so young!